Blue Heron Zen Community and Golden Wind Zen Order Ethics and Guidelines

 We acknowledge our shared and individual responsibility as teachers to hold the clarity and integrity of the student-teacher relationship.
 We will seek the counsel of the other teachers as needed.

-Financial Responsibility: We are mindful that all of the Zen Center’s funds belong to the Zen Center organization and the whole sangha.
-We acknowledge our responsibility to be scrupulously honest with the Zen Center’s Funds.
+Financial Responsibility: We are mindful that all of the Zen Community’s funds belong to the Zen Community organization and the whole sangha.
+We acknowledge our responsibility to be scrupulously honest with the Zen Community’s Funds.

 Conflicts or Grievances with Teachers: GWZO teachers vow to support each student’s effort to awaken by behaving in a way that nurtures and does not cause harm.
 It is our responsibility to maintain clear and appropriate boundaries within the student-teacher relationship.
 GWZO teachers and students alike are expected to look out for the well-being of the sangha.
 Any concern or complaint about the conduct of a teacher should follow the grievance procedure.